 Short film series explores the intersection of disability and prayer in the Jewish community

-Los Angeles, May 17, 2021 – Matan Koch, the Director of RespectAbility California and Jewish Leadership in RespectAbility who is a wheelchair user, stars in his own segment of “What Do You Pray For?”
+Los Angeles, May 17, 2021 – Matan Koch, the Vice President for Workforce, Leadership, and Faith Programs at RespectAbility who is a wheelchair user, stars in his own segment of “What Do You Pray For?”
 The film was made by Ben Rosloff, a talented emerging filmmaker on the Autism spectrum who serves as a Jewish Inclusion Fellow in RespectAbility’s National Leadership Program.

 ”What Do You Pray For?” is a series of short interviews of Jews with disabilities who tell viewers in their own words what they pray for and what prayer means to them.
 The project features Jews with various disabilities from across the United States, with a myriad of different connections to their Jewish identity.

 The series focuses on the universal nature and themes of prayer, as well as the hopes and dreams of people with disabilities.
 The interviews reveal the need for inclusion and a connection to the community.
 All interviewees provided valuable insights on their disability experience, understanding it to be an integral part of themselves, presenting challenges and opportunities.